Germany’s most beautiful lake

 There’s no way around it: Eibsee is absolutely stunning.

-With crystal clear waters and unparalleled views to Germany’s tallest mountain, Zugspitze (2,962 metres), Eibsee is a sight for sore eyes.
+With crystal-clear waters and unparalleled views of Germany’s tallest mountain, Zugspitze (2,962 metres), Eibsee is a sight for sore eyes.

-The first time we visited the German lake was in early October on a blissful evening and we returned on a misty morning that turned sunny the next day.
+The first time we visited the German lake was in early October on a blissful evening, and we returned on a misty morning that turned sunny the following day.

-Since then we have been there twice – both in summer and spring during our stays in Garmisch-Partenkirchen – and we must say it’s one of our favourite places in the world.
+Since then, we have been back twice – both in summer and spring during our stays in Garmisch-Partenkirchen – and we must say it’s one of our favourite places in the world.

 Where to stay in Garmisch-Partenkirchen?